Presidency of Lyndon B. Johnson: Background and Gulf of Tonkin Resolution

 At the end of World War II, Vietnamese revolutionaries under Communist leader Ho Chi Minh sought to gain independence from France.
 By 1954 the French had been defeated and wanted out.
 The 1954 Geneva Agreements partitioned Vietnam with the U.S. supporting South Vietnam and the Communists taking control of North Vietnam.
 The Vietnam War began in 1955 as Communist forces started operating in South Vietnam.
 President Eisenhower sought to prevent the spread of Communism in Southeast Asia.
 He and Kennedy dispatched American military advisers to South Vietnam, and by the time Johnson took office, there were 16,700 American military personnel in South Vietnam.
 Despite some misgivings, Johnson ultimately came to support escalation of the U.S. role in Vietnam.
 He feared that the fall of Vietnam would hurt Democratic credibility on national security issues.
 Like the vast majority of American leaders in the mid-1960s, he was determined to prevent the spread of Communism.
+Johnson's decision to escalate was also influenced heavily by reputation.
+Under pressure from pro-war politicians like Barry Goldwater, Johnson feared that if he made the decision to not stand firm in Vietnam he would lose domestic political credibility as well as contribute to a decline in the international reputation of the U.S.